TheQooseGoose/TheQooseGoose/README.md

 ### Done
 - (0) Sharing the world-seed with the client upon client login
   - (0.5) If not the host, wait to receive server data.
 Do NOT start the spawners UNTIL all major BPs have been successfully received.
 Fixes replication bug where a tree (or something) might exist in one place for the host, but exist in another place for the client.
+- (1) Dynamic terrain generation using the Procedural Mesh Component and customizable Perlin Noise.
+Replaced "landscapeGrassType" (which only works on 'Landscape' meshes) with the PCG system (Which can work on Procedural Meshes).
-- (1) Mission-Objective Spawning.
+- (2) Mission-Objective Spawning.
 Place a random number of mission objectives in random locations.
 Store those locations.
-- (2) Using the stored locations, randomly choose between spawning one of these *around* a mission objective: Town, Forest, Military Base, Nothing (empty field).
+- (3) Using the stored locations, randomly choose between spawning one of these *around* a mission objective: Town, Forest, Military Base, Nothing (empty field).
-- (3) 2D Noise, Seed-Based Forest Generator.
+- (4) 2D Noise, Seed-Based Forest Generator.
 (Randomly populates landscape with clusters of trees and bushes).
-- (4) Seed-Based House Spawner.
+- (5) Seed-Based House Spawner.
 (Places a random number of houses in random locations).
-- (5) Seed-Based Foliage Generator.
+- (6) Seed-Based Foliage Generator.
 (Places trees, bushes, and rocks in random locations and in a random density).
 - Universal Landscape Material.
 Spawns grass and flower meshes atop itself; no need to manually paint.
 The steeper the slope, the yellower (drier) the terrain.
 - Completed logic for a simple "Capture and Hold" objective.
 - Complex foliage materials.
 Using Runtime Virtual Textures, foliage like grass, bushes, and flowers inherit their colors from the landscape beneath it.
 Sloped, yellow hills will have yellow foliage.

 ### Planned
-- Dynamic landscape generator.
-Rather than importing different heightmap scans of random fields in rural Canada, dynamically generate the landscape using the seed.
-Massive project, but it would make each level more dynamic.
 - Rivers.
 It would be nice to have mission objectives to seize, defend, or demolish bridges.
 - More mission objectives, static or otherwise (Such as "Kill this Officer," "Destroy this Convoy," "Steal this," "Sabotage that," "Destroy these," "Liberate Those.")
 - More house models